chomosuke/circle-lang/design-note.md

 array.

 The entire file is implicitly one global circular array.

+Execution and evaluation are different concept because it allows functions being assigned without being executed.

 Problem:
 Two people can only eat an even amount of watermelon in liters.